cirosantilli/linux-cheat/net/README.md

 Maximum transmission unit.

-Maximum packet size that can be tranmitted over a physical link.
+Maximum packet size that can be transmitted over a physical link.

 Varies across different link technologies.

 #nmap

-show open ports, state and service name associated to the port
+Show open ports, state and service name associated to the port

 TCP services:

     nmap google.com
     nmap localhost

-you are gonna get at least 80 on google for their http server and on localhost too if you are running an http server such as apache.
+You are gonna get at least 80 on Google for their HTTP server and on localhost too if you are running an HTTP server such as apache.

 sample output excerpt: